Frequently Asked Questions

-Upon submission of your completed application to GAP Solutions, Inc. you will receive confirmation within 3 business days about the status of your application (incomplete or in review); if you have submitted an incomplete application, you will be notified at that time about what steps or documentation remain outstanding to process your application.
-Typically it takes about five business days for complete applications to be processed; during high volume times (August – October), it may take up to twelve business days.
+Upon submission of your completed application to GAP Solutions, Inc., you will receive confirmation within 3 business days about the status of your application (incomplete or in review); if you have submitted an incomplete application, you will be notified at that time about what steps or documentation remain outstanding to process your application.
+Typically it takes about five business days for complete applications to be processed; during high volume times (August to December), it may take up to twelve business days.

 What will delay my application from being approved in a timely manner?

 Missing documentation from the member and/or provider are common challenges in application processing; please refer to the AmeriCorps Child Care Program website at: http://www.americorpschildcare.com/ for a detailed list of required forms and supporting documentation.
 Common delays occur due to a failure to submit a birth certificate for the child, failure to submit proof of household income, child custody and failure of a child care provider to submit a complete application.
 If your application package is incomplete, your application will be pending review for a period of up to 30 days; incomplete applications will be denied after the 30 days with the option to appeal.

 How can I find out more about State Benefit Limits and why is it so difficult to figure out my own eligibility?